linhhonblade/OdooTraining/ShareToLearn/W7-12FactorApp/12factorApp.md

   - If there are multiple codebases, it’s not an app
   - Multiple apps sharing the same code is a violation of twelve-factor.

-- Many deployes of one app
+- Many deploys of one app

 ::::
 :::: column